chinmay-sawant/YoutubeCommentsTracker/README.md

 ### Method 1: Load as Unpacked Extension (Development)

+1. **Get YouTube API Key** (Optional but recommended):
+   - Follow the instructions in `API_SETUP.md` to get a YouTube Data API key
+   - Replace `YOUR_API_KEY_HERE` in `background.js` with your actual API key
+   - This enables reliable comment fetching via the YouTube API

+2. **Load Extension:**
-1. Download or clone this repository to your local machine
+   - Download or clone this repository to your local machine
-2. Open Google Chrome and navigate to `chrome://extensions/`
+   - Open Google Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top-right corner
+   - Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the extension directory
+   - Click "Load unpacked" and select the extension directory
-5. The extension should now appear in your extensions list
+   - The extension should now appear in your extensions list

 ### Method 2: Install from Chrome Web Store (When Published)

 *Coming soon - extension will be published to Chrome Web Store*

+### API vs DOM Scraping

+The extension works in two modes:

+- **API Mode** (Recommended): Uses YouTube Data API for reliable, fast comment fetching
+- **DOM Scraping Mode** (Fallback): Scrapes comments from the page when API is unavailable

+Without an API key, the extension automatically falls back to DOM scraping, which still works but may be less reliable.

 ## Usage